Math scholarships for women in the US

 Virginia Heinlein Memorial Scholarship

-Virginia Heinlein, stereotype destroyer, set up the Heinlein Society in honour of her late husband, Robert A. Heinlein.
+Virginia Heinlein, a stereotype destroyer, set up the Heinlein Society in honor of her late husband, Robert A. Heinlein.
 Both were prominent scientists in the 70s and 80s (they met while both working for the Naval Air Experimental Station, where she was a lieutenant) and Virginia Heinlein acted as muse for many of the female characters in Robert’s science fiction novels.

-The scholarship set up in her memory offers three $3 000 awards to undergraduate females majoring in STEM, from anywhere in the world.
+The scholarship set up in her memory offers three $ 3,000 awards to undergraduate females majoring in STEM, from anywhere in the world.

 Other eligibility requirements are;